Department of Mathematics

 524 Elementary Differential Equations (3).
 Prerequisite, MATH 383.
 Linear differential equations, power series solutions, Laplace transforms, numerical methods.

 529 Mathematical Methods for the Physical Sciences II (3).
-Prerequisites, PHYS 104 or 114, PHYS 105 or 115, and one of MATH 521, 524, or 528.
+Prerequisites, MATH 521, 524, or 528.
 Introduction to boundary value problems for the diffusion, Laplace and wave partial differential equations.
 Bessel functions and Legendre functions.
 Introduction to complex variables including the calculus of residues.
 This course has an optional computer laboratory component: MATH 529L.

 533 Elementary Theory of Numbers (3).
 Prerequisite, MATH 381.
 Divisibility, Euclidean algorithm, congruences, residue classes, Euler's function, primitive roots, Chinese remainder theorem, quadratic residues, number-theoretic functions, Farey and continued fractions, Gaussian integers.

 534 Elements of Modern Algebra (3).
 Prerequisite, MATH 381.
 Binary operations, groups, subgroups, cosets, quotient groups, rings, polynomials.